Gardes-Marines III

-Gardes-Marines III or (Гардемарины III) is a 1992 Soviet two-series television movie (mini-series), the third of a series of films about Russian Gardes-Marines of the 18th century, directed by Svetlana Druzhinina.
+Gardes-Marines III or (Гардемарины III) is a 1992 Soviet/Russian two-part television movie (mini-series).
+It is the third in a series of films about Russian Gardes-Marines of the 18th century.
+All three films were directed by Svetlana Druzhinina.

 Plot

-There is a Seven Years' War, Russian soldiers are compelled to fight for the interests of France and Austria against Prussia.
+In the Seven Years' War, Russian soldiers are compelled to fight for the interests of France and Austria against Prussia.
 The midshipmen continue to serve their homeland selflessly.
-One - on the expedition, the other - at the court, and the third was sent to Venice, to transfer the box with the decoration.
-In fact, in the box the message, on which the future destinies of Europe and Russia depend.
+One - on the expedition, the other - at the court, and the third sent to Venice, to transfer the box with the decoration.
+In fact, the box contains the message on which the future destinies of Europe and Russia depend.